Police look for 2 men in Kansas bar shooting that killed 4

 KANSAS CITY, Kan.
-(AP) — Police were searching Sunday for two men who opened fire at a bar in Kansas City, Kansas, killing four people and wounding five others.
+(AP) — Two men opened fire inside a bar in Kansas City, Kansas, early Sunday, killing four people and wounding five others in a shooting believed to have stemmed from an earlier dispute, police said.

-Police Officer Thomas Tomasic said authorities believe the shooting around 1:30 a.m.
-Sunday at Tequila KC Bar stemmed from an earlier altercation.
-He said the two gunmen had apparently gotten into a dispute with some people inside the bar, left, then returned with handguns.
+Authorities were searching Sunday for the two gunmen, said Officer Thomas Tomasic, a police spokesman.
+He said the two men had apparently gotten into some sort of disagreement with people inside Tequila KC Bar, left, then returned with handguns.

+“We think there was something that happened in the bar earlier probably,” Tomasic said.
+“Unfortunately, they left and decided to take it to another level, came back and started shooting.”

-Around 40 people were inside the small bar at the time, Tomasic said.
-The gunfire sent them running for the exits, with the injured leaving trails of blood as they fled.
+Around 40 people were inside the small bar when gunfire erupted around 1:30 a.m., Tomasic said.
+The gunfire sent people running for the exits, with the injured leaving trails of blood as they fled.
+One of the injured was trying to get a ride to the hospital when ambulances arrived.

+“It’s a pretty small bar, so if you have two guys come in and start shooting, people are just running, running anywhere they can,” Tomasic said.

 All four men who were killed were Hispanic, but Tomasic said authorities do not believe the shooting was racially motivated.
-The shooting happened in a largely Hispanic neighborhood.
+The shooting happened in a neighborhood with a large Hispanic population.

 Tomasic cautioned that police were still investigating exactly what happened.
 He said they were reviewing surveillance video and interviewing witnesses while looking for the gunmen.